Nate8888/Nate8888/README.md

 ### Hi there 👋

-Checkout my most recent projects: https://devpost.com/Nate8888
+Check out my most recent projects: https://devpost.com/Nate8888

 <!--
 **Nate8888/Nate8888** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.